 You need to ask yourself; will your competitors easily catch up to your product or service?
 Or will you be the only one with a functional service or production for a few months?
 If your core competitors are huge, funded businesses, the development time exponentially shrinks for them because of their greater access to resources.
 So, focus the time you have on development and production.
 Do not forget to protect your idea with an IP or trademark.

-Continue to validate the results you get from the market, taking all feedback on board to keep your development and production up to date.
+Continue to validate the results you get from the market, taking all feedback onboard and analyze it using various online tools made available by companies like Reputation.com to keep your development and production up to date.
 Being quick to adapt is one of the best weapons a small business has against the big boys in business.